THE TAKING OF PELHAM ONE TWO THREE (1974)

 However it does suffer from the problem of how they are going to escape to the surface without being caught.
 Their solution is fairly obvious and depends on the NYPD not thinking to post men at all the relevant subway exits.

-Then again most of the people we encounter in this film, from the mayor down, are portrayed as being lazy or incompetent or both.
+Then again most of the people we encounter in this film, from the mayor down, are portrayed as being lazy or useless or both.
 So in comparison a moderately competent person such as Lieutenant Zachary Garber, beautifully played by Walter Matthau, seems like a giant among pygmies.

 But the somewhat chaotic way the authorities behave is one of the charms of this film, and the resolution is similarly lowkey and realistic, which was enough to satisfy 1970s audiences.